BN701/MultiArp/Doc/readmore.md

 Next comes the ***menu bar***, which may be empty.
 (More on this in the [next section](#more-about-menus).)

 Row three contains the ***progress bar***.
 The bar adapts to the current situation.
 The overall number of divisions  comes from current Ableton Link quantum value - essentially the loop length - but the size of the cursor is determined by step value.
-Depending on the extremes of timing settings, it could be anything from a tiny dot travelling across sixty four steps or more steps, to the whole thing flashing on and off once for every beat or bar.
+Depending on the extremes of timing settings, it could be anything from a tiny dot travelling across sixty four steps or more, to the whole thing flashing on and off once for every beat or bar.

 To the right of the progress is the current ***beat value*** within the current quantum.
 Below beat value on the right is ***pattern beat value***, which may be different to global beat.
 Below that is ALSA sequencer queue time, though this isn't particularly useful.